ohnoitsalobo/midi-lights/README.md

 Install all required libraries.

+Change board definitions in `platformio.ini` to reflect your board configuration.

 Change WiFi network details in `header.h`

 (In order to receive hardware MIDI, use the ESP8266 RX pin `GPIO3` with the schematic linked above - or change the initialization in `header.h` to reflect whatever pin you're using)